-The Yuba County Community Development and Services Agency Director may refer any determination or approval required by this Resolution to the Board of Supervisors.
+The Yuba County Community Development and Services Agency Director may refer any determination or approval required by this Resolution to the SYTIA Board of Directors.

-Any party may appeal any decision of the Yuba County Community Development and Services Agency Director to the Board of Supervisors by filing a written appeal with the Clerk of the Board within ten (10) days of any decision.
-For appeals that protest the imposition or amount of the fee pursuant to Government Code section 66020, the protested amount as determined by the Yuba County Community Development and Services Agency Director shall first be tendered.
+Any party may appeal any decision of the Yuba County Community Development and Services Agency Director to the SYTIA Board of Directors by filing a written appeal with the Clerk of the Board within ten (10) days of any decision.
+For appeals that protest the imposition or amount of the fee pursuant to Government Code section 66020, the protested amount as determined by the Yuba County Community Development and Services Agency Director shall first be tendered to SYTIA.
+The SYTIA Board may adopt a fee schedule for considering appeals.
 The Clerk of the Board shall set the hearing within thirty (30) days of submission of the appeal and the hearing shall occur within ninety (90) days of its receipt.
-The Board may continue the matter if necessary, however the Board shall issue a written decision no later than 30 days after making its decision.
+The SYTIA Board may continue the matter if necessary, however the Board shall issue a written decision no later than 30 days after making its decision.
 The written decision shall be final.